MIMICLab/EdgeGemmaSpeak/README.md

 ### Third-Party Licenses

 This project uses several third-party libraries:
+- **RealtimeSTT**: MIT License (for real-time speech-to-text)
-- **edge-tts**: LGPL-3.0 License (for TTS functionality)
+- **RealtimeTTS**: MIT License (for real-time text-to-speech)
-- **coqui-tts**: Mozilla Public License 2.0 (for advanced TTS with voice cloning)
+- **coqui-tts**: Mozilla Public License 2.0 (used by RealtimeTTS for voice synthesis)
-- **faster-whisper**: MIT License (for STT functionality)
+- **faster-whisper**: MIT License (used by RealtimeSTT for speech recognition)
 - **llama-cpp-python**: MIT License (for LLM inference)
 - **Gemma Model**: Check the model provider's license terms

 For complete third-party license information, see [THIRD_PARTY_LICENSES.md](THIRD_PARTY_LICENSES.md).

 **Note on copyleft licenses**:
-- The edge-tts library (LGPL-3.0) is used as a library dependency without modifications.
-Users are free to replace edge-tts with their own version if desired.
-- The coqui-tts library (MPL-2.0) is used as an optional dependency for advanced TTS features.
+- The coqui-tts library (MPL-2.0) is used as a dependency through RealtimeTTS.
 The MPL-2.0 license only requires that modifications to coqui-tts itself be shared, not your application code.
-- Neither the LGPL-3.0 license of edge-tts nor the MPL-2.0 license of coqui-tts affects the MIT licensing of this project's source code.
+- The MPL-2.0 license of coqui-tts does not affect the MIT licensing of this project's source code.

 ## Contributing